JudoWill/outerspace/docs/walkthrough.md

 4. Count unique barcodes per protospacer
 5. Generate metrics files for quality control

-The results will be organized in the output directory:
+The results will be organized in the output directory structure defined in your Snakemake configuration:
 - `findseq/`: Raw sequence extractions
 - `collapse/`: Barcode-corrected files
-- `count/`: Final barcode counts
+- `count/`: Final barcode counts per sample
 - `merge/`: Merged results across samples
-- `stats/`: Statistical summaries
+- `stats/`: Statistical summaries and metrics

+See the [Snakemake](docs/snakemake.md) documentation for more details about how to configure the pipeline.

 ## Approach 2: Using Individual Commands